Query Syntax

 nodes in the tree, but they are zero tokens wide, and are internally represented as a property of the actual terminal node

-that was inserted, instead of being its own kind of node, like the ERROR
+that was inserted, instead of being its own kind of node, like the ERROR node.
+These special missing nodes can be queried

-using (MISSING)
+using (MISSING):

 (MISSING) @missing-node